KUNYE FOUNDATION

 The following privacy policy sets out how we collect, store and use your personal information.
 We do update the policy sometimes, so be sure to check back occasionally.

-What is the The Kunye Foundation Foundation?
+What is the Kunye Foundation Foundation?

-The The Kunye Foundation Foundation is a South African registered non-profit company, entirely funded by donors.
+The Kunye Foundation Foundation is a South African registered non-profit company, entirely funded by donors.
 Registration number 2024 / 777403 / 08 and registered address 2 Bosman Ave, Llandudno, 7806.

-If you make a donation to the The Kunye Foundation Foundation, your personal information is collected, used and stored in accordance with this privacy policy.
+If you make a donation to the Kunye Foundation Foundation, your personal information is collected, used and stored in accordance with this privacy policy.

-How to change the way The Kunye Foundation contacts you
+How to change the way the Kunye Foundation contacts you

 We will never contact you unless you have given us your express permission to do so.
 But if you’d like to change how you hear from us, or no longer want us to contact you at all, then you can unsubscribe using the unsubscribe link in any of the emails you have received from us.
-Alternatively, you can always contact us to discuss this policy or to update your contact preferences/unsubscribe by emailing info@the Kunye Foundation.org
+Alternatively, you can always contact us to discuss this policy or to update your contact preferences/unsubscribe by emailing admin@kunyefoundation.org

 In the case where you tell us that you no longer want to hear from us for marketing purposes, please be aware that we may still need to contact you for administration purposes; for example, regarding a donation you make, or to provide you with information you have requested.

-How does The Kunye Foundation collect personal information?
+How does the Kunye Foundation collect personal information?

 Directly from you